madewhatnow/OpenProjectRaspberryPi/index.md

 echo 'eval "$(rbenv init -)"' >> ~/.profile source ~/.profile git clone https://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build
-MAKE_OPTS="-j 4" rbenv install 2.6.5
+MAKE_OPTS="-j 4" rbenv install 2.6.3
 rbenv rehash
-rbenv global 2.6.5
+rbenv global 2.6.3

 ```
 Will take 15 minutes.

-rbenv 2.6.5 and 2.7.0 might work.
-2.7.0 is too new for OpenProject, unless this version is edited into the OpenProject gem file.
-Possible, but 2.6.5 should be simpler.
+rbenv 2.6.5 and 2.7.0 might/can work as well.
+2.7.0 is too new for OpenProject, unless the 2.7.0 version is edited into the OpenProject gem file.
+Possible, but 2.6.3 or 2.6.5 are simpler to use.

 Check version with
 ```